SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

 ## Introduction

-In this section we will configure our reference application, create the necessary service instances for the SAP HANA DB, enterprise messaging, security and connectivity.
-Deploy the application to your SAP Cloud Platform account and run a first test.
+In this section we will configure our reference application, create the necessary service instances for the SAP HANA DB, Event Mesh, security and connectivity.
+Deploy the application to your SAP BTP account and run a first test.

+**Abbreviation:** SAP Business Technology Platform = SAP BTP

- The application structure is based on the SAP Cloud Application Programming Model (CAP) If you want to know how to build such an application from scratch please check the [CAP Documentation](https://cap.cloud.sap/docs/) or take a look at [Mission: Extend SAP S/4HANA On Premise business processes on SAP Cloud Platform](https://platformx-ad17b8dc3.dispatcher.hana.ondemand.com/protected/index.html#/missiondetail/3242/3268) where the local development part is shown.
+The application structure is based on the SAP Cloud Application Programming Model (CAP) If you want to know how to build such an application from scratch please check the [CAP Documentation](https://cap.cloud.sap/docs/) or take a look at [Mission: Extend SAP S/4HANA On Premise business processes on SAP BTP](https://platformx-ad17b8dc3.dispatcher.hana.ondemand.com/protected/index.html#/missiondetail/3242/3268) where the local development part is shown.

 The SAP Cloud Application project contains below folders and files: